Here’s How Much You Should Spend On An Engagement Ring

 Fabienne Costa of YCL Jewels suggested a range of ring options that allow you to stay within your means, “You could opt for a semi-precious gemstone, rather than a precious gemstone like diamond or sapphire.
 Rose quartz is fast becoming a popular choice over diamonds, due to the stone’s feminine appearance, soft blush pink colour, and metaphysical properties such as being the stone of ‘love and connection’.”

-You could also consider “upgrading” down the track when you’ve got more money to spend, and even updating the ring itself by adding another gem.
+You could also consider “upgrading” down the track when you have more money to spend, and even updating the ring itself by adding another gem.

 There are a number of factors that can make a ring expensive, from the size, colour and shape of the gem, to the type of material used.
 Talking to a jeweller can help you get clear on what you can get for your money.